WizzyBots/DiscTools/README.md

 ``pip install DiscTools``.
 Or install the dev version ``pip install git+https://github.com/WizzyBots/DiscTools.git@master#egg=DiscTools``.

-### About
+## About

-DiscTools is a library for discord.py alternatives and helpers.
+DiscTools is a library for <a href="https://discordpy.readthedocs.io/en/latest/">discord.py</a> alternatives and helpers.